DanielQue06/Assembly-language-Calculator/README.md

 This project demonstrates a simple Assembly Language program utilizing two registers.
 The program performs basic operations using two registers to manipulate data and perform a task.

 ## Table of Contents
-video- Used to show the programme
+- [Video] -  Used to show the programme
-Word doc - This is the code used
+- [Word Doc] - This is the code used to create the calculator
-Programme - Programme that was created for the use of this project
+- [Programme] - Programme that was created for the use of this project

 ## Introduction